davidamebley/surgical_tool_handling/README.md

-# Augmented Reality for Surgical Handling Skills Training
+# SurgiAR: Augmented Reality for Surgical Training

 ##

-The main goal of this application is to implement methods that would combine AR technology with surgical skills training.
+"SurgiAR" is an augmented reality application to improve surgical instrument handling skills for medical trainees.
+Developed using Python, it incorporates Computer Vision and YOLOv5 object detection to provide a dynamic training experience.
+The application includes a Tkinter-based user interface and integrates YOLOv5 with OpenCV for accurate tool tracking, showcasing a practical blend of problem-solving, machine learning, and software design.

-The Augmented Reality Surgical skills training application is designed to be used at Coglab by people from the medical domain who need to improve their skills in the use and handling of microsurgical instruments such as the micro-scissors.
+## Motivation
-The application is equipped with a single, pre-designed task which the user chooses and starts training immediately using the surgical instruments it was designed with.
+The project was developed to offer a safer alternative for surgical training, allowing trainees to practice instrument handling without the risks associated with live patient operations.

 ## Instruments
 The instruments used for the training are: